cosden/cosden.github.io/_posts/2020-09-22-02-improving-your-cover-letter.md

 Instead, highlight some experience that you think especially qualifies you for this position.
 It might be a 3 month internship that doesn’t get the top billing on your CV, but it’s a good fit in terms of experience, talk about it.
 Class projects, an aspect of your dissertation research, even a talk you saw at a conference are all possibilities.
-Remember the first tip ad explain why this experience is applicable.
+Remember tip #1, and explain why this experience is applicable.

 ### Cover letter tip #3: Do some research